Sjón: Writing

 In 2007, he contributed the original story and wrote the screenplay for the animated film Anna and the Moods.
 He also joined the cast, voicing the character Dr. Artmann.

-Sjón co-wrote the feature Lamb together with Valdimar Jòhansson.
-Lamb premiered in 2021 and was selected as Icelands contribution to the 2022 Academy Awards.
-Besides being Icelands contribution for the 2022 Academy Awards, Lamb got a lot of international recognition through festivals around the world.
-It has both been nominated and received prices at festivals such as Cannes Film Festival, Göteborg Film Festival, Sitges - Catalonian Film Festival, Palm Springs International Film Festival, European Film Festival, Edda Awards, Austin Film Critics Association, Athens International Film Festival, amongst others.
+Sjón co-wrote the feature Lamb together with Valdimar Jóhannsson.
+Lamb premiered in 2021 and was selected as Iceland's contribution to the 2022 Academy Awards.
+Lamb also received a lot of international recognition through festivals around the world.
+It has been nominated for or received prizes at the Cannes Film Festival, Gothenburg Film Festival, Sitges Film Festival, Palm Springs International Film Festival, and Athens International Film Festival, as well as from the Edda Awards and the Austin Film Critics Association Awards.

 From August to December 2021, Sjón was writer-in-residence at the Literaturhaus Zurich and the PWG Foundation in Zurich.

-He co-wrote the 2022 film The Northman, a historical epic and revenge thriller based on the legend of the Viking prince Amleth, with director Robert Eggers.
+Sjón co-wrote the 2022 film The Northman, a historical epic and revenge thriller based on the legend of the Viking prince Amleth, with director Robert Eggers.
 Björk appears in the film in a supporting role as a seeress.

+His writing is characterized by surrealist elements, like unexpected transformations, strange events, and a blurring of boundaries between humans and other animals.
+His work has received critical acclaim and been praised by other novelists such as Hari Kunzru, David Mitchell, and A.S.
+Byatt, who said that his writing "changes the whole map of literature inside [her] head."
+Sjón has discussed how, to some extent, his writing is influenced by the nature of Iceland itself as a remote, cold, volcanic island that experiences frequent tectonic activity.
+"We’re absolutely at the mercy of these magnificent things, the land with its volcanoes and earthquakes, and the sea, which surrounds us and can be either a friend or a monster that devours us," he has commented about his relationship to the land.
+"As a writer, I love metamorphosis.
+I think it’s one of the great tools of literature."